Matoking/protontricks/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/protontricks.svg)](https://repology.org/project/protontricks/versions)

-If you maintain an unofficial package for Protontricks, feel free to create a pull request adding an entry to this section!
+If you maintain a community package for Protontricks, feel free to create a pull request adding an entry to this section!

 ## pipx (recommended)

 You can use pipx to install the latest version on PyPI or the git repository for the current user.
-Installing protontricks using pipx is recommended if an unofficial package doesn't exist for your Linux distro.
+Installing Protontricks using pipx is recommended if a community package doesn't exist for your Linux distro.

+**pipx does not install Winetricks and other dependencies out of the box.** You can install Winetricks using the [installation instructions](https://github.com/Winetricks/winetricks#installing) provided by the Winetricks project.

 **pipx requires Python 3.6 or newer.**